Rochester evolved from Flour City to Flower City to Image City when George Eastman invented a way for the masses to capture everyday moments on film.

 Ebenezer Watts House, built in 1825, is the oldest residential building in Center City.

-Oliver Culver House, the oldest residential structure in Rochester, built in 1816.
+Oliver Culver House, the oldest residential structure in Rochester, was constructed in 1816.

 Rochester Central Church of Christ, 1904